thejoshwolfe/maze-generator/README.md

 Given any two rooms anywhere in the grid, there must be one and only one path between them.
 This means that all rooms are accessible, and there are no loops in the maze.

+Any two rooms in the maze could be chosen as the entrance and exit, and there would only be one path between them.
-An entrance and exit can be placed into these mazes, but this is not within the scope of this project.
+Choosing an entrance and exit that make the puzzle "fun" is an interesting challenge, but it is outside the scope of this project.
-Since there is only one path between any two points, it doesn't really matter where the entrance and exit are.

 ## The Algorithms

 See Wikipedia's page on [maze generator algorithms](http://en.wikipedia.org/wiki/Maze_generation_algorithm).
+I've also added some of my own here.

 ### Depth-First Search